 How is the shape measured?

-Scientists measure biological aging by considering something called an "epigenetic clock".
-One of the main methods of measurement was developed by a co-author of the study, Dr. Steve horvath of the University of California.
+Scientists measure biological aging by considering something called the "epigenetic clock".
+One of the main measurement methods was developed by a study co-author, Dr. Steve horvath of the University of California.

 This method looks in depth at the changes expressed by the DNA.
 As we age, a whole series of chemical markers called 'methyls' bind to DNA molecules.